SmilingWayne/me/docs/index.md

 [^1]: The Violin Concerto in D major, Op.
 35 was the only concerto for violin composed by Pyotr Ilyich __Tchaikovsky__.
 Composed in 1878, it is one of the best-known violin concertos.(From [WiKi](https://en.wikipedia.org/wiki/Violin_Concerto_(Tchaikovsky)))
 [^2]: 语出清代黄景仁[《冬日克一过访和赠·其三》](https://www.gushici.net/shici/941/941269.html)。
+[^3]: In personality typology, the **Myers–Briggs Type Indicator** (MBTI) is an introspective self-report questionnaire indicating differing psychological preferences in how people perceive the world and make decisions.
+It enjoys popularity despite being widely regarded as pseudoscience by the scientific community. <font face = "American Typewriter" >INFJ-T</font> means ==advocates==, former 4 letters indicates **"Introverted, Intuitive, Feeling, and Judging"**, meanwhile the last T stands for **"Turbulent"**.
+(From [Wiki](https://en.wikipedia.org/wiki/Myers–Briggs_Type_Indicator) and [Source](https://psychreel.com/infj-t/)).
-[^3]: Liberalism is a political and moral philosophy based on the rights of the individual, liberty, consent of the governed, political equality and equality before the law.
+[^4]: Liberalism is a political and moral philosophy based on the rights of the individual, liberty, consent of the governed, political equality and equality before the law.
 (From [WiKi](https://en.wikipedia.org/wiki/Liberalism))